Decoding the Dress CodeNovember 22, 2016

 - Try Everything On — If you feel and look good in it, keep it.
 If you say to yourself, “I just have to lose/gain a few pounds and this’ll be perfect!” then donate it.
 Trust us on this.

 - Be Creative — There are probably things in your closet that you don’t wear that still have potential.
 Before discarding or donating an item, consider how it might look when accessorized properly.
 Clothes can also change dramatically with the addition or removal of things such as pockets, shoulder pads, epaulets, etc. Consider visiting a seamstress or tailor to bring old, tired pieces into the fashion present with just a few well-placed stitches or snips of the scissors.

 - Repair What You Can — We have become a disposable society, with our landfills brimming with discarded stuff.
 Instead of throwing away something because it’s missing a button or has a seam coming loose, fix it.
 If you can’t fix it, find someone who can.
 Those aforementioned seamstresses and tailors would be happy to repair your clothes for just a small fee.

 - Donate to Charity — If you no longer wear something and it’s in good shape, donate it to Goodwill, the Salvation Army or another charitable organization so it might enjoy a second life bringing pleasure to someone less fortunate.

-- Ultra Chic Boutique — Speaking of donating, if you have any bridesmaids’ dresses, wedding gowns, cocktail frocks or any other formal attire you no longer need, bring it in to any Max I. Walker location and we’ll clean it, repair it and then sell it at next year’s Ultra Chic Boutique, with the proceeds going to benefit the Open Door Mission’s Lydia House.
+- Ultra Chic Boutique — Speaking of donating, if you have any bridesmaids’ dresses, wedding gowns, cocktail frocks or any other formal attire you no longer need, bring it in to any Max I. Walker location and we’ll clean it, repair it and then sell it at next year’s Ultra Chic Boutique and donate all the proceeds to a charitable organization.